openshift/enhancements/dev-guide/api-conventions.md

 This is invalid.
 Multiple structs have been configured and no discriminant is provided.

+### Prefer consistency with Kubernetes style APIs

+As both Kubernetes and OpenShift have a number of integrations with cloud and infrastructure platforms, there are a number of different abstractions built into OpenShift that abstract and extend infrastructure capabilities.
+For example, the Machine API or platform specific storage integrations within OpenShift.

+These integrations often result in adding new API fields to OpenShift to allow users to configure various features of the platform.
+Often, different platform's concepts are similar, but their naming of particular features can be specific to their platform.
+If we copy verbatim the API from a platform, this may or may not be compliant with OpenShift conventions and may or may not make sense in a wider scope.

+If we intend to support similar features across platforms, it is preferable to have similar APIs for these features within OpenShift rather than mimicking the platform API.
+This has the benefit of providing consistency to users when using OpenShift across multiple platforms and reducing the learning curve when installing OpenShift on a new platform.
+Where possible, we should link to the platform specific documentation for features in the description of our own APIs.

+While we appreciate that reusing the platform specific terminology can make it easier for someone familiar with the platform to understand the API, we prefer to stick to Kubernetes style conventions (eg preferring PascalCase for enumerated values) when abstracting platform specific APIs as this allows us to build a consistent looking API across the OpenShift product.
+Differences between our APIs and platform APIs can be handled within the controller backing the API.

+We have seen examples in the past where the value of a platform API is not intuitive to the value to the end user.
+When designing APIs for OpenShift we try to make it clear what the value is to an end user and what exactly will happen when they configure a particular field.
+Where platform APIs may talk about a feature in terms of the implementation, we should aim to talk about a feature in terms of the action that OpenShift and the platform will take.
+This is an easy way to help users understand the effects of their actions and provide additional value over them using the platform specific APIs directly.

 ## Exceptions to Kubernetes API Conventions

 ### Use JSON Field Names in Godoc